pablocg11/EasyGrade/README.md

 - Apply scoring rules to calculate a normalized score.
 - Visualize the correction progress with smooth animations.

+📤 **Export to CSV File**
+- Generate and export exam results as a CSV file.
+- Share the exported results via other apps or save them locally for further analysis.

 # Tech Stack 🛠️

 📱 **SwiftUI**